icaew-digital-archive/icaew-digital-archive-handbook/docs/user-guides/why-dp-web-archives.md

 ## Use Cases

-Digital preservation and web archiving serve various important purposes:
+> **Purpose:** Digital preservation and web archiving serve various important purposes:

 ### Organizational Use Cases
 - Maintaining corporate records and communications